Skip to content

 Updating Existing Data

-In many cases, only specific fields need to be updated without overwriting the entire object.
+In many cases, only a specific part of an existing data structure needs to be updated without overwriting the entire value stored at a path.

 This approach is ideal for incremental changes such as: